 What Is REM Sleep?

-REM sleep is distinguished by rapid eye movements, heightened brain activity, and paralysis of the muscles, preventing us from physically responding to our dreams.
-It comes in cycles during the night, usually beginning at 70 to 90 minutes into sleep.
-REM phases last 10 minutes to 1 hour, increasing length throughout the night.
+REM sleep is characterized by rapid eye movements, higher brain activity, and paralysis of the muscles, which prevents us from motorically reacting to our dreams.
+REM cycles occur throughout the night beginning generally, at about 70-90 minutes after sleep onset.
+REM cycles can last between 10 minutes to about 1 hour in length, with duration extending for the night.

 Key Characteristics

-Vivid Dreams: REM sleep is when dreaming takes place mainly.
-The brain in this phase is very active, with electrical activity similar to being awake.
-Yet, the body is paralyzed by muscle atonia (absence of muscle tone).
+Bright Dreams: Dreaming takes place mainly in REM sleep.
+The brain is very active during this phase, with electrical activity within the same range as when awake.
+However, the body is paralyzed with muscle atonia (a lack of muscle tone).

-Rapid Eye Movements: True to its name, REM sleep is characterized by rapid, jerking eye movement under closed eyelids.
+Rapid Eyeball Movement: True to its name, REM sleep is characterized by rapid jerking movement of the eye under closed eyelids.

-Increased Brain Activity: The brain is highly active during REM, with a rise in blood flow and enhanced brain wave activity, which mimics the waking state.
+Increased Brain Activity: The brain is highly active during REM, and blood flow and brain wave activity are also increased, mirroring the waking state.

 The Role of REM Sleep in Cognitive and Emotional Health